xullnn/ls_pull_over_push/210/readme.md

 - && - Logical AND
 - <=, <, >, >= - Comparison

-What's ternary operator and what's its syntax?
+What's ternary operator and what's the syntax?

 What's the syntax of switch statement in Javascript?